petejkim/factory-lady/docs/tutorial.md

 `profileImage` attribute.

 > Note that `factory.assoc` will persist the model instance to DB.
-In case you don't want the model to be persisted, use `factory.assocAttrs` which just builds the model instance and does not persist it to DB.
+In case you don't want the model to be persisted, use `factory.assocAttrs` which just builds the attributes and does not persist a model to the DB.

 At times you may want to associate more than one model instance.
 For example, let's say we want our users to have a list of addresses.
 Assuming we already have an `Address` model,